 6) All applicants to the staff must by 18 years or older, legal residents of the United states (or legally allowed to travel in the US) at the time of application.

-7) We do not discriminate on the basis of race, color, national origin, sex, sexual orientation, disability, or age in the recruitment and acceptance of volunteers or staff, or in access to or operation of our programs and activities.
+7) We do not discriminate on the basis of race, color, national origin, sex, sexual orientation, disability, or age (other than needing to be 18+ to be on staff) in the recruitment and acceptance of volunteers or staff, or in access to or operation of our programs and activities.

 The following positions are currently available: